Mardi Himal

-Mardi Himal (मर्दी हिमाल) is a 5,587 m peak beneath the much more prominent Machapuchare in the Annapurna region of Nepal, from which it is separated by a 5,200 m col. It was first summited in 1961 by Basil Goodfellow.
+Mardi Himal (मार्दी हिमाल) is a 5,587 m peak beneath the much more prominent Machapuchare in the Annapurna region of Nepal, from which it is separated by a 5,200 m col. It was first summited in 1961 by Basil Goodfellow.

 The Mardi Himal trek

 In 2012, the Mardi Himal Trek hiking route was opened, following a ridge towards the summit, with lodges and teahouses open to an elevation of 3,550m, with a further climb to "Base Camp" at 4,500m.
 The peak itself is classified by the Nepalese government as a "trekking peak" and is offered by many expedition companies.
 The trek starts from the city of Pokhara and follows the route through the villages of Dhampus and Pothana, passing through dense forests of oak, rhododendron, and bamboo.
 The trail then heads towards the Mardi Himal Base Camp, which is located at an altitude of 4,500 meters.

 The Mardi Himal trek is undertaken by as many Nepalese tourists as international ones.
 There are three major villages between Pokhara and Mardi Himal.
 The first one is either Dhampus or an Australian base camp that has over 30 homestay and tea houses.
 Then, the next top is Forest Camp with 7-8 tea houses.
 There are two camps above that, Low Camp and High Camp.
 Among these High, Camp has a larger number of guest houses and accommodates a large number of tourists.

-In March 2023, Nepal made new rules for trekking in its national parks saying that tourists who are not from Nepal are not allowed to trek alone in places like Mardi Himal, and must be accompanied by a licensed guide. as of May 2024 the rule is not being actively enforced, and independent trekking within the Annapurna Conservation Area remains commonplace.
+In March 2023, Nepal made new rules for trekking in its national parks saying that tourists who are not from Nepal are not allowed to trek alone in places like Mardi Himal, and must be accompanied by a licensed guide.
+As of May 2024 the rule is not being actively enforced, and independent trekking within the Annapurna Conservation Area remains commonplace.